 Students build a physical model of a section of their city using recycled materials.
 In addition to showcasing

 their city of the future, the City Model must also show the team’s solution to this year’s challenge and include at

-Students give a 7-minute presentation about their future city and their solution to the challenge, followed by
+Students conduct a 7-minute in person presentation about their future city and their solution to the challenge.

 Washington Teacher / Mentor Workshop

 Specific information about our Washington Region - our regional competition format, time lines, details on the competition deliverables and guidance on using the handbook and Future City Website.
 Please note our timeline and deliverables are preliminary.
-Follow the link below to download the presentation.
+Follow the links below to download the slide decks.